Skip to content

 appKeyYour app's secret key.
 This should be sent on every Pumble request along with the access token.
 See API

-signingKeyYour app's signing key.
+signingSecretYour app's signing key.
 Pumble will sign every request that will be sent to your endpoints with this key.
 See Verifying Signature.

 Updating an app

-To update your app you should send the updated manifest in this url:
+To update your app you should send the updated manifest in this URL:

 http